-- ◆ Changing the placement of fields (to create a columnar report, for example). - ◆ Eliminating fields from the layout that you don't want to display (while still being able to use them in other layouts where they will display). - ◆ Creating separate tabs that contain subsets of your layout's fields. - ◆ Removing some or all the field labels or moving the labels to different positions.
-(Field labels aren't attached to fields.) - Embellishing the layout by adding text and graphics and by modifying the font, style, color, pattern, or border for fields. - ◆ Eliminating layout parts (which we explain later in this chapter) that aren't needed, or adding parts that display summary statistics or present information that repeats on every page.
+- ◆ Changing the placement of fields (to create a columnar report, for example). - ◆ Eliminating fields from the layout that you don't want to display (while still being able to use them in other layouts where they will display). - ◆ Removing some or all the field labels or moving the labels to different positions.
+(Field labels aren't attached to fields.) - ◆ Embellishing the layout by adding text and graphics and by modifying the font, style, color, pattern, or border for fields. - ◆ Eliminating layout parts (which we explain later in this chapter) that aren't needed, or adding parts that display summary statistics or present information that repeats on every page.

 Figure 1-4 shows a custom layout for the database previously shown in Figure 1-3.
-The data entry screen is more attractive because of the rearrangement of the fields, changes in font sizes and styles, and addition of color and graphics.
-To make it even easier to create attractive custom layouts, FileMaker Pro offers layout themes.
+The data entry screen is more attractive because of the rearrangement of the fields, changes in font sizes and styles, and the addition of color and graphics.
+To make it even easier to create attractive custom layouts, FileMaker Pro 5.0 and higher offer layout themes.
 When creating a new layout, you can optionally select a theme from the ones supplied by the program, automatically setting the background colors and field borders.